BryanTheLai/Game-Recommender-System/README.md

 users.csv:
 user_id			-Int		-user id
-products		-Int		-no. of game
+products		-Int		-no. of game purchased by the user reviews			-Int		-no. of reviews
-reviews			-Int		-reviews

 recommendations.csv: